 Since this entire meal is made in a single pan, you'll start your pasta, then partway through add your seasonal vegetables.

-Check your pasta’s package directions for cook times.
-Different sizes of pasta take different amounts of time to cook, so it’s important to check before beginning.
+Check your pasta's package directions for cook times.
+Different size and shapes of pasta require different cook times, so it's important to check before beginning.
 Otherwise, your pasta may be over-cooked by the time your vegetables cook through.

 For example, my fettuccine takes 12 minutes to cook to al dente.
 So, I cooked my pasta for 5 minutes, added my vegetables, then allowed everything to cook for another 7 minutes.